p2panda/p2panda/p2panda-js/README.md

 - [`wasm-bindgen`](https://rustwasm.github.io/wasm-bindgen/reference/cli.html)
 - [`wasm-opt`](https://github.com/WebAssembly/binaryen/discussions/3797)

-In order to develop with the current code base `p2panda-js` needs to be compiled from the [`p2panda-rs`](https://github.com/p2panda/p2panda/tree/main/p2panda-rs) code using `wasm-pack`.
+In order to develop with the current code base `p2panda-js` needs to be compiled from the [`p2panda-rs`](https://github.com/p2panda/p2panda/tree/main/p2panda-rs) code using `wasm-bindgen`.
 This requires a working `Rust` environment to be setup and `wasm-bindgen` to be installed. `wasm-opt` is only required to optimize the WebAssembly builds for production via `npm run build`.
 You can then run the following commands, the compilation occurs during the testing and build phases:

 ```bash
 # Install dependencies